-- The Casino Royale film of the 1960s as well as Never Say Never Again, although neither are canon in the sense that they were not made by Eon Films.
+- The Casino Royale film of the 1960s, although it isn't canon in the sense that it was not made by Eon Films.
+And in a slightly more serious note, Never Say Never Again.

 - A Very Brady Movie in respect to The Brady Bunch

-- OSS 117: Cairo, Nest of Spies is a James Bond/Tuxedo and Martini parody movie based upon a series of French spy novels.
-It definitely gets into Deconstruction territory, as the protagonist is a jingoistic jerk and the movie shows him and his superiors as completely clueless of the public opinion in Europe's colonies.
+- OSS 117: Cairo, Nest of Spies is a James Bond/Tuxedo and Martini parody movie based upon a series of French spy novels that were adapted into films in the 1960s most notably.
+It definitely gets into Deconstruction territory, as the protagonist is a jingoistic jerk and the movie shows him and his superiors as completely clueless of the public opinion in Europe's former colonies.

 - According to Word of God, the film version of Kiss Me Deadly is this for the original Mike Hammer novels by Mickey Spillane.